This chapter of our documentation is still in beta. We welcome feedback, corrections,

 images give the anthology a brand identity that reflects its purpose.
 The first step

-to using images is adding them to the repository.
+to using images is adding them to either the repository (if your edition or anthology

 All image file names must end with a period followed by the image file extension (i.e.,